By Rachel Schneider

-For example, Fonterra recently deployed a Hach Sigma SD900 Automatic Sampler for wastewater sampling at its Edgecumbe site.
-The site consists of three main manufacturing facilities: cream products, protein and whey plants.
+For example, Fonterra recently deployed a Hach Sigma SD900 Automatic Sampler (Hach SD900) for wastewater sampling at its Edgecumbe site.
+The site consists of three main manufacturing facilities: cream products, protein, and whey plants.
 Whole milk is received daily from nearby farms.
 The milk is then pasteurized and separated into skim milk and cream.
-Cream is directed to the cream products plant for manufacture into export butter and anhydrous milk fat.
+The cream is directed to the cream products plant for manufacture into export butter and anhydrous milk fat.
 The new portable sampler is used at the cream products plant to quantify wastewater losses from various process start-up and shut-down stages.

-By quantifying wastewater losses through the use on ongoing sampling, the amount of product losses in line flushes is minimized.
+By quantifying wastewater losses through the use of ongoing sampling, the amount of product losses in line flushes is minimized.

-The Hach automatic sampler has enabled wastewater loss surveys and investigations to be performed more effectively in specific process improvement and end-of-pipe situations.
+The Hach SD900 has enabled wastewater loss surveys and investigations to be performed more effectively in specific process improvement and end-of-pipe situations.

-"An important requirement of a sampler for wastewater survey work in the dairy industry is to be able to segregate composite samples by hour of the day via a rotator or carousel function independent of time or flow paced sampling," Preiditis says.
+"An important requirement of a sampler for wastewater survey work in the dairy industry is to be able to segregate composite samples by hour of the day via a rotator or carousel function independent of time or flow paced sampling," Prieditis said.
 "This is so that composition of the wastewater in the 24x1L sample bottles can be aligned properly to the manufacturing processes involved."

-Based on the positive experience with its initial SD900 sampler, Fonterra has since specified 15 additional units.
-WWi
+Based on the positive experience with its initial SD900 Sampler, Fonterra has since specified 15 additional units.

 About the Author:Rachel Schneider is the Flow & Sampling Product Manager at the Hach Company in Loveland, Colorado, USA.